 Leading

-Australia’s activities in Antarctica, from scientific research through to logistics and transport, are coordinated through the Australian Antarctic Program.
+Australia’s activities in Antarctica, from scientific research through to logistics and infrastructure works, are coordinated through the Australian Antarctic Program.

 Seeking answers